natalieagus/50002/docs/Software/n_virtualmemory.md

 {: .note-title}
 > Assumption
 >
-> We assume for the sake of exercise in this course that we are looking at the portion of the RAM, Pagetable, and TLB that stores data only and NOT instruction.
+> We assume *for the sake of this exercise only* that we are looking at the portion of the RAM, Pagetable, and TLB that stores data only and *NOT* instruction.
+Please read the questions carefully in quizzes or exams/tests.

 #### Example 1
 Now suppose the current instruction pointed by the PC is **`LD(R31, 0x2C8, R0)`**.
 This means a memory reference to address `0x2C8` is required.